RimworldTogether/Guide/src/selfhosting/getting-started.md

 ## DLCs

-DLC files are available on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) for server-side use only.
+DLC files, available as `Extras.zip`, can be found on our [GitHub Page](https://github.com/RimworldTogether/Rimworld-Together) and are intended for server-side use only.
 Treat DLCs as mods.

 ## Configuration Files